 V - Cradles ready to be strapped down.

-However the Rollers x 2 which are fitted to the V -Cradle will also assist in loading Kayaks onto any vehicles.
+The Rollers x 2 which are fitted to the V -Cradle will assist loading Kayaks onto any vehicle.

 The design had to be able to convert from a Sea Kayak Trolley with an extension for her to sit on, to